Clemclem74/Login/README.md

 2 - Exctract the files
 3 - Open OOSE-PROJECT on eclipse
 4 - right click on src [OOSE-Project master], select Build Path Configure Build Path
-    click on Add External JARs... then add all the javafx.something.jar in Modulepath
+&nbsp;&nbsp;&nbsp;&nbsp;click on Add External JARs... then add all the javafx.something.jar in Modulepath
     and mysql-connector-java-5.1.18-bin in Classpath ( all disponible in lib/)

   ![alt text](https://image.noelshack.com/fichiers/2020/03/2/1578996530-captproj4.png)